10 Best Contract Management Software for Startups & Small Business (2026)

 Best for: Small businesses who want basic CLM features at a reasonable price.

 Concord is one of the few CLMs with transparent, affordable pricing.
-It lacks AI features but covers the basics well.
+No AI features, but it covers the basics well.

 Screenshot via G2